-- 4.1.
+4.1.
 Under Section 112 of the Local Government Act 1972, the Council has the "power to appoint officers on such reasonable terms and conditions as the Authority thinks fit".
 This Pay Policy Statement (the 'statement') sets out the Council's approach to pay in accordance with the requirements of Section 38 of the Localism Act 2011.
-It takes account of the "Pay Accountability in Local Government in Wales" Statutory Guidance issued by the Welsh Government in May 2017 and updated in December 2020 which has regard to the Public Services Staff Commission Guidance published in December 2016. - 4.2.
-Under Section 39 of the Localism Act, the Pay Policy Statement must be approved by a resolution of the Authority before it comes into force and be approved before 31st March immediately preceding the financial year to which it applies.
+It takes account of the "Pay Accountability in Local Government in Wales" Statutory Guidance first issued by the Welsh Government in May 2017 and updated in November 2021.

-- 4.3.
+- 4.2.
+Under Section 39 of the Localism Act, the Pay Policy Statement must be approved by a resolution of the Authority before it comes into force and be approved before 31st March immediately preceding the financial year to which it applies. - 4.3.
 In determining the pay and remuneration of all its employees, the Council will comply with all relevant employment legislation.
 This includes the Equality Act 2010, Part Time Employment (Prevention of Less Favourable Treatment) Regulations 2000, The Agency Workers Regulations 2010 and, where relevant, the Transfer of Undertakings (Protection of Earnings) Regulations.
 With regard to the Equal Pay requirements contained within the Equality Act, the Council aims to ensure there is no pay discrimination within its pay structures and that pay differentials can be objectively justified through the use of equality proofed job evaluation mechanisms which directly relate salaries to the requirements, demands and responsibilities of the role. - 4.4.
 In accordance with the Equality Act 2010 (Specific Duties and Public Authorities) Regulations 2017, the Authority also undertakes an equal pay audit and the report is published on our website: